Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 Pausing resolution may defer the possibility of conclusion.

-As a result, both tend to continue.
+As a result, both paths may continue.

 Timing is influenced by procedural obligations and external events.